thq12345/neurodiverse-job-aws/README.md

-# Neurodiverse Job Analysis API
+# Wayfinder Job Matcher

-A FastAPI-based API for analyzing job preferences and providing recommendations for neurodiverse individuals.
+A web application for analyzing job preferences and providing recommendations for neurodiverse individuals.

 ## Overview